nestjs-addons/in-memory-db/README.md

 ## Entity Controller

-In order to prevent code duplication and boilerplate for each controller, we created two base entity controllers `InMemoryDbEntityController` and `InMemoryDbEntityAsyncController`.
+In order to prevent code duplication and boilerplate for each controller, we have created two base entity controllers `InMemoryDbEntityController` and `InMemoryDbEntityAsyncController`.
+This allows you to quickly provide endpoints to make requests without having to manually implement each action.

-To use the controllers, simply create a controller and extend it with one of the controllers.
+To use the controllers, simply create a new controller and extend it with one of the provided base controllers.

 ```typescript
 @Controller('api/users')